positiondev/tni-wordpress/README.md

 # How to use

-## Unlocking the "vault"
+## Setup

+Create `thenewinquiry.com` directory.

+Inside directory, `git clone git@github.com:positiondev/tni-wordpress.git`

 Get the vault password from somebody.

-Create a `.vault_pass` file in the `trellis` directory and put only the Vault password in it (it's not YAML, the only thing in the file should be the vault password.
+Create a `.vault_pass` file in the `trellis` directory and put only the Vault password in it (it's not YAML formatted, the only thing in the file should be the vault password).

+Make sure somebody has added your public key to the server.

 ## Development

-Create `thenewinquiry.com` directory.

-Inside directory, `git clone git@github.com:positiondev/tni-wordpress.git`

-Run `vagrant up`.
+`cd trellis` and run `vagrant up`.

+The `site` directory contains the actual WordPress files.
+Change `composer.json` to add plugins, themes, etc. Run `composer update` and commit `composer.lock` before attempting to deploy.
+You don't need to commit anything in the `themes` directory.

+Don't manually edit anything on the server.
+When things are changed manually, then the updates through Ansible don't work anymore.
+Make server changes only through Trellis/Ansible.
+This ensures reproducibility of builds, correct permissions, etc.

 ## Deployment

-Run `ansible-playbook server.yml -e env=staging`.
+Run `ansible-playbook server.yml -e env=staging` (only if you make changes to the server in `trellis`).

-Run `./bin/deploy.sh staging thenewinquiry.com`.
+Run `./bin/deploy.sh staging thenewinquiry.com` to deploy changes in `site`.

-I’m probably forgetting stuff...

 # How I did this

 This is not a how-to, just notes.
-You shouldn't have to do any of this again.
+Nobody should have to do this stuff for TNI again.

 ## EC2 and CloudFlare